 - Renter-occupied households in Minneapolis make up 55% of the occupied housing units.

 - Neighborhoods in Minneapolis that are most affordable for renters include Cleveland, Folwell, and McKinley where rents average $881 per month.

 - Neighborhoods in Minneapolis with the highest rents include Dinkytown, Marcy Holmes, and Prospect Park East River Road where rents run $1,872 per month.

 Historic Price Changes & Housing Affordability

 Two of the most important metrics real estate investors can use when analyzing housing markets are historic price changes and housing affordability.
 Changes in housing prices are an indicator of potential appreciation, while housing affordability data can help indicate how good a market is for rental property investment.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Minneapolis-St. Paul-Bloomington, MN-WI MSA shows:
+Each month Freddie Mac publishes its House Price Index (FMHPI) report with up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI from Freddie for the Minneapolis-St. Paul-Bloomington, MN-WI MSA shows:

 Housing affordability research compares the median family income in an area to the median price of a single-family resale home.
 Using this ratio, housing markets are assigned a HAI – or housing affordability index – number that ranks how much income a family has to purchase a home, using a conventional mortgage with a 20% down payment.